TestCentricity/testcentricity_web/README.md

     cucumber -p ipad_pro_12_15_sim -p landscape

-    NOTE:  Appium must be running prior to executing this command
+    ⚠️ Appium must be running prior to executing this command

 You can ensure that Appium Server is running by including `-p run_appium` in your command line: